 Top Things to Know About Taxation of LLCs

 A limited liability company (LLC) gives owners — known as members — a lot of leeway in how the business is structured and managed, as well as some flexibility in how business earnings are taxed.
+Check out the below infographic for an overview of our top taxation tips for your LLC:

 - 2,515,073 LLCs reported income and expenses to the IRS for 2015